 Dr. Tashfeen Ekram: In other industries, software generally keeps the end user in mind, and extreme care is taken to align product design with product function.
 Unfortunately, healthcare software, particularly EHRs, is developed without truly considering or observing physician workflows, and the result is poorly designed software that requires physicians to create strange workarounds.
 A great example of this is the proliferation of clinical alerts that pop-up in EHRs — they are largely ignored though many contain important messages impacting patient care.

-To improve the physician experience with EHRs, CMIOs should consider how they can minimize the documentation burden on physicians by leveraging more clinical staff in the process, automating actions whenever possible and ultimately minimizing physicians’ time in front of computers and maximizing their time in front of patients.
+To improve the physician experience with EHRs, CMIOs should consider how they can minimize the documentation burden on physicians by leveraging more clinical staff in the process, transition to automation actions whenever possible and ultimately minimizing physicians’ time in front of computers and maximizing their time in front of patients.

 Q: How do you feel about the use of voice recognition technology, such as Amazon’s Alexa and Google Assistant, in healthcare?
 Is there a place for its use within the EHR?